 Click on the Frequently Asked Questions to get a better understanding of Native Capital Access.

-Native Capital Acces is a Native Community Development Financial Institution (Native CDFI) certified by the U.S. Department of Treasury.
+Native Community Capital is a Native Community Development Financial Institution (Native CDFI) certified by the U.S. Department of Treasury.
 We are a private, non-profit corporation helping to meet the community- and economic development as well as small-business financing needs of American Indian communities primarily but not exclusively in the Southwest U.S.

-Native Capital Access envisions the day that Indian communities have equal access to private sector funds for community- and economic development.
+Native Community Capital envisions the day that Indian communities have equal access to private sector funds for community- and economic development.
 There are many barriers and reasons why banks are reluctant to lend to families living on Indian reservations – every day we work with tribes and other allies to overcome those barriers!

-Native Capital Access offers loan products that are shaped by the needs of our client base.
+Native Community Capital offers loan products that are shaped by the needs of our client base.
 The standard loan products described on our Products Page are subject to change and we welcome a dialogue with tribal and lending industry professionals to ensure our community lending model matches the reality of the marketplace.

 Indian gaming is not the panacea many outside observers assume.
 Fewer than half of all tribes have gaming enterprises and it is only a small minority of tribes situated near metropolitan areas whose gaming enterprises are highly profitable.
 For more facts about Indian Gaming visit the National Indian Gaming Association website.

 The Department of Treasury has confirmed that a complex mix of market forces, a lack of precedent, and the convoluted nature of laws and regulations that govern activities on Indian reservations means American Indian communities lack access to credit, capital and financial services generally needed to adequately affect social and economic distress.
-That’s why Native Capital Access and the Community Development Financial Institution industry has evolved – to meet the underserved needs that conventional financial institutions have overlooked.
+That’s why Native Community Capital and the Community Development Financial Institution (CDFI) industry has evolved – to meet the underserved needs that conventional financial institutions have overlooked.
 To learn more about the CDFI industry visit the U.S. Department of Treasury CDFI Fund website.